Matrix Correlators as Discrete Volumes of Moduli Space I: Recursion Relations, the BMN-limit and DSSYK: The BMN-like limit

-In the limit $t \to 0^+$, we can perform the following Riemann-sum-to-integral analysis. \begin{itemize} \item In the $B_m$- and connected $C$-terms, since $\ell - L_1 - L_m$ and $\ell + \ell' - L_1$ must be divisible by $2t$, the sums run over only \emph{half} of the rescaled lattices.
+The summands in the last two lines tend to a multiple of the corresponding term from the continuum recursion for Kontsevich's volumes, i.e.\ $B^{\textup{comb}} \, V_{g,n-1}^{\textup{Kon}}$, with multiplicative constants $(\sigma_+ \pm \sigma_-) \,(\sigma_+^{2g-2+n-1} \pm \sigma_-^{2g-2+n-1})$ in the even/odd case, respectively.
+As for the sums, note that both run over only \emph{half} of the rescaled lattice due to the even/odd conditions.
 Consequently, the Riemann sums converge to half of the corresponding integrals: